home-assistant/home-assistant.io/source/getting-started/configuration.markdown

 ## Apps for Android and iOS

-You can use Home Assistant on your phone, smart watch, and even in your car.
+You can use Home Assistant on your phone, smartwatch, and even in your car.

 - To learn how to install Home Assistant on Android or iOS, refer to the [documentation for the Companion Apps](https://companion.home-assistant.io/).
 - Want to use your voice to control Home Assistant?